evanwill/_drafts/_notes/gitbash-windows.md

 - Move `wget.exe` to your `Git\mingw64\bin\`

 *Note: I have noticed some bugs when using Wget on Git Bash to create WARC files.
 For more complex use of Wget, consider [Cygwin](https://evanwill.github.io/_drafts/notes/cygwin.html) instead.*

+## Hugo

+[Hugo](http://gohugo.io/) static site generator can be downloaded as a binary and does not have a installer.
+Dropping it into your `bin` easily adds it to your Git Bash path.
+Grab the Windows 64-bit version from the [releases page](https://github.com/gohugoio/hugo/releases).
+Unzip the download, then copy `hugo.exe` into your `Git\mingw64\bin` directory.

 ## make